 Some research suggests that children with difficulty reading aloud to a trained dog and handler show fewer anxiety symptoms.
 “Their attitudes change, and their skills improve,” says the director of Tufts Institute for Human-Animal Interaction, Lisa Freeman.

-Have pets to be happier, like owning a Guinea pig
+Having pets to make you happier, like owning a Guinea pig

 Purdue’s Maggie O’Haire says animals facilitate socialisation for children who find it stressful.
 In her study, when children with autism had a guinea pig in class, they were more friendly with their peers, smiled and laughed more, and showed fewer signs of stress.